Current Students

 “Much of the school’s success occurs because students take personal responsibility for engaging in the strong programming and opportunities available to them here.”

--Assistant Director for Career Services Paula Harris
+-Assistant Director of Career Services Paula Harris

-From the first day of law school to summer job searches to internships to Bar membership, we help you enter the legal marketplace with confidence and the skills necessary for success.
+From the first day of law school, to summer job searches, to internships, to Bar membership, we help you enter the legal marketplace with confidence and the skills necessary for success.
 In the first semester of the first year, you begin learning about and using critical intangible skills such as good judgment, professionalism, networking and mentoring.

 Learn from practitioners about their career paths and practice areas.
 Take part in our small group resume review workshop.
 Gain invaluable insight from interview practice sessions with volunteer attorneys (right).
 Take advantage of networking opportunities and community service team efforts.
 Attend job fairs on campus and visit employers.